rancher/rancher-docs/versioned_docs/version-2.8/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 :::note

-If you are using a Private CA signed certificate, add `--set privateCA=true` and see [Adding TLS Secrets - Using a Private CA Signed Certificate](../../../getting-started/installation-and-upgrade/resources/add-tls-secrets.md) to add the CA cert for Rancher.
+If you are using a Private CA signed certificate (or if `agent-tls-mode` is set to `strict`), add `--set privateCA=true` and see [Adding TLS Secrets - Using a Private CA Signed Certificate](../../../getting-started/installation-and-upgrade/resources/add-tls-secrets.md) to add the CA cert for Rancher.

 :::